 We provide continuing medical education, on behalf of pharmaceutical companies, to physicians, pharmacists and other health professionals.
 In the United States, physicians must take a minimum number of hours of continuing medical education annually and similar requirements for physicians are being introduced in other countries.
 Pharmaceutical companies provide unrestricted grants for continuing medical education as a component of major new drug introductions to make physicians aware of the existence of a drug and its benefits and risks so they will properly consider it as a treatment option for their patients.
 By utilizing other products in our scientific and healthcare group, such as our scientific databases that track the most cited scientific and medical authors, as well as our drug and clinical reference products, we are able to work with pharmaceutical companies to design effective targeted continuing medical education solutions.
-The acquisition of Physicians World and Gardiner-Caldwell has and will continue to enable us to leverage a broad range of expertise and products and services and provide substantial market coverage in the continuing education market.
+The acquisition of Physicians World and Gardiner-Caldwell has and will continue to enable us to leverage a broad range of expertise and products and services and provide substantial market coverage in the continuing education market, where customer proximity and service are critical to customer satisfaction and retention.
 Historically, continuing medical education has been provided in person through instructors.
 However, continuing medical education products are increasingly being provided through the Internet and compact discs to facilitate new drug launches on a global scale.